-It includes 192-notes of piano polyphony memory which is the highest in its class in this price range for a portable digital piano.
+It includes 192-notes of piano polyphony memory which is the highest in this price range for a portable digital piano.

-It has 8 acoustic piano tones, along with a variety of impressive-sounding strings, organs, electric pianos, harpsichord, and a few other tones.
+It has eight acoustic piano tones, along with a variety of impressive-sounding strings, organs, electric pianos, harpsichord, and a few other tones.

-One feature that grabs eyeballs is its ‘Drum Rhythm Section’, i.e. playing piano along with the drummer.
+One feature that grabs eyeballs is its ‘Drum Rhythm Section,’ i.e., playing piano with the drummer.

-The ES100 offers 100 different drum rhythms in nearly every type of rhythmic style, and these drum percussive sounds are exceptionally amazing.
+The ES100 offers 100 different drum rhythms in nearly every rhythmic style, and these percussive drum sounds are awe-inspiring.

 It possesses a feature called “half-damper pedaling.”
-It allows you to edit the built-in piano sounds in a variety of ways and create your own personal custom piano tones.
+It allows you to edit the built-in piano sounds in various ways and create your custom piano tones.

-Then, you can save these new sounds 5 memories, i.e. 4-panel memories plus a power-on user memory.
+Then, you can save these new sounds five memories, i.e., 4-panel memories plus a power-on user memory.

-It has a built-in digital recorder and even features a library of songbooks that is based on Alfred’s songbook series along with Burgmuller 25 Etudes.
+It has a built-in digital recorder and even features a library of songbooks based on Alfred’s songbook series and Burgmuller 25 Etudes.

 These additional features equipped in ES100 make the sound more soothing to the ears.
-These are pedal resonance, which lets you hear the strings echo and resonation while pressing the sustain pedal.
+Pedal resonance lets you hear the strings echo and resonation while pressing the sustain pedal.

 The next one is mechanical fallback hammer noise and damper rail noise.
 These sounds give you the feel of playing on an acoustic grand piano.
 All three of them are digitally adjustable.